NickelMedia/Imposium-JS-SDK/README.md

 ### Initializing the client - With Analytics

-_Important Note_: You need to provide an optional config object to the constructor to use analytics as such:
+_Important Note_: You need to provide an optional config object parameter to the constructor to use analytics as such:

 ```javascript
 var accessToken = 'access_token',